krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 ## Same user criterion

-> NOTE: this paragraph should be reviewed and eventually clarified.
-See the issue [#657](https://github.com/open2b/chichi/issues/657).

-Given two users, they are the *same user* if they have at least one equal value for an **identifier**, and if at least one of the users have no value for identifiers with higher priority.
+Given two users, they are the *same user* if they have at least one equal value for an **identifier**, and if at least one of the users have a null value for identifiers with higher priority.

 Hence, it follows that if there are no identifiers defined in the workspace, the Workspace Identity Resolution considers every user imported from a connection always different from any other user.